JTWWilson/resources/Systems-and-Control/Logic Gates.md

 Logic Gates
 ----------------

 Logic gates allow for inputs to be compared and, thus, influence an output.
-Yeah.
+Although you do not need to know the interior workings of a logic gate, you **do** need to know the symbols for the gates listed below and the truth tables that follow as well.

 ### AND